tomas-fryza/avr-course/Labs/06-lcd/README.md

 ### Both versions

-Compile the code and download to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit (create an identical LCD connection to the LCD keypad shield).
+Compile the code and download to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit (create an identical connection to the LCD keypad shield).

 ![SimulIDE](Images/screenshot_simulide_lcd.png)